Rohitbadekar-639/LMS-frontend/README.md

 npm install
 Use code with caution.
 content_copy
-(Alternatively, you can use yarn: yarn install)
+(Alternatively, with yarn: yarn install)

 Run the Development Server: